 Pedro is from Boston and recently graduated from Harvard Law School, where he was a student attorney and President of the Harvard Legal Aid Bureau.
 He studied Economics and Political Economy at UC Berkeley, and then worked as a John Gardner Fellow and Research Economist at the White House Council of Economic Advisers.
 Prior to law school he also completed a Master’s program as a Gates Scholar at the University of Cambridge and worked at a think tank focused on income inequality and social mobility.
 In his free time he enjoys traveling, playing soccer, and listening to country music.

 Jessica Hopton Youngberg, Esq.

-Jessica Hopton Youngberg assists low-income veterans through the VLS clinics at the Bedford VA Medical Center, the Chelsea Soldiers’ Home, and the New England Center & Home for Veterans.
+Jessica Hopton Youngberg assists low-income veterans through the VLS clinic at the New England Center & Home for Veterans.
 She assists clients with a variety of civil matters, including landlord/tenant, public benefits, consumer debt, and family law.

 Paralegal & Office Manager

 Hannah Taylor is VLS’s office manager and paralegal.
 Hannah began her work with VLS as an intern while completing her paralegal certification at Middlesex Community College, where she was awarded the Muriel G. Hervey Memorial Scholarship for excellence in paralegal studies, as well as the Award for Outstanding Achievement in Paralegal Studies.
 Prior to joining VLS, Hannah received a bachelor’s degree from the Manhattan School of Music and a master’s degree from the University of Miami, both in bassoon performance, and she worked for several years as a classical bassoonist before deciding that her true calling was in public interest work.
 Hannah resides in the MetroWest area and is the proud dog mom of a rescue pit bull, Stuart.